-Shelby Meyerhoff is a multidisciplinary artist who works as model, painter, and photographer to create her images.
-She approaches her art as a feminist and an environmentalist.
+Shelby Meyerhoff is a multidisciplinary artist based in the Boston area.
+She works with a variety of media, including photography, painting, sculpture, and body art, often combining multiple techniques to create her images.
 Meyerhoff lives near the Middlesex Fells, a 3,400-acre nature preserve north of Boston, and draws much of her inspiration from the plants, animals, and fungi found in her local area.
 Before becoming a fine artist, Meyerhoff worked in nonprofit communications, promoting environmental initiatives.

-Photographs from Zoomorphics have been exhibited at venues across the country, including the Griffin Museum of Photography, the Mosesian Center for the Arts, the Hartsfield-Jackson Atlanta International Airport, and the LH Horton Jr. Gallery at San Joaquin Delta College.
-The Zoomorphics series has also been featured in UU World magazine, the national magazine of the Unitarian Universalist Association.
+Meyerhoff’s work has been exhibited at venues across the country, including the Griffin Museum of Photography (MA), the Mosesian Center for the Arts (MA), the Hartsfield-Jackson Atlanta International Airport (GA), and the LH Horton Jr. Gallery at San Joaquin Delta College (CA).
+Her Zoomorphics series has also been featured in UU World, the national magazine of the Unitarian Universalist Association.